Olacgk/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17. display all the lines in the file that do not contain the pattern "bin"
 18. display all lines of the starting with a letter
 19. replace all characters
-20.a script that removes all letters c and C from input
+20. a script that removes all letters c and C from input
+21. a script that reverse its input